Documenting

 If you're looking for a photographer who is down with whatever crazy outdoorsy wedding you are dreaming up, Andy is your guy.

-We pretty much put him in charge of the entire day - he selected a picturesque brewery to start, then followed with an awesome hike up Shortoff Mountain, where we met up with our officiant for a sunset ceremony.
+We pretty much put him in charge of the entire day.
+He selected a picturesque brewery to start, then followed with an awesome hike up the mountain, where we met up with our officiant for a sunset ceremony.
 Andy never stopped suggesting ideas and we were pretty much down for anything: we made perfect little guinea pigs.
-He captured so many beautiful, fun, and heartfelt moments.
-And while he kept things light, loose, and fun, he's nothing short of professional.
-This is probably the millionth time we're thanking him for creating and capturing a truly memorable day but THANKS AGAIN, DUDE!
-You rock.

-–Chris B.
+Chris B.

 Featured In: